ACCLAB/DABEST-python/docs/source/repeatedmeasures.rst

 .. image:: _images/tutorial_104_0.png

-Same as that for unpaired data, DABEST empowers you to perform complex visualizations and statistics for paired data as well.
+As with unpaired data, DABEST empowers you to perform complex visualizations and statistics for paired data as well.

 .. code-block:: python3
   :linenos: